Vodafone to sell partial stake in Indus Towers

-Vodafone announces that it has launched a placing of 63.6 million Primary Shares in Indus through an accelerated book build offering (the "Placing").
+Vodafone announced that it has launched a placing of 6.36 crore Primary Shares in Indus through an accelerated book build offering (the "Placing").
 This represents 2.4% of Indus' outstanding share capital.

 Vodafone and Indus have modified the Security Arrangements in order to allow Vodafone to dispose of the pledged Primary Shares and use the proceeds to participate in an issue of new shares by Vi, referenced above.
 The modified terms will continue to provide security to Indus for an equivalent amount of payments by Vi under the Master Services Agreements.
 Any residual proceeds from the sale of the Primary Shares that are not used by Vodafone to subscribe for new shares in Vi will be available to Indus until 19 November 2022 to guarantee Vi's obligations under the Master Services Agreements.